 Collado de Sejos

-rivers headwaters, about 1500 meters high, in a zone of
+headwaters, about 980 meters high, in the natural

 environment of the Hijedo Mountain, in Las Rozas de

 Valdearroyo, between a landscape of sandstone crags and

 several wooded spots of oak grove and pine grove.